Books I Read in 2018May 12, 2019 books

 Thinking, Fast and Slow by Daniel Kahneman

 Really should have been subtitled The Ludic Fallacy Run Amok.
-A collection of studies and anecdotal stories all around a central theme, described in an easy to read fashion.
+A collection of studies and anecdotal stories all around a central theme, suitably vulgarized for general consumption.
 Filled with grand generalisations based on dubious conclusions from small under-powered behavioural experiments.
-The prime example being the Priming Effect described in the book which has now been thoroughly been debunked.
-The central premise of there being two distinct modes of thinking is asserted without evidence and therefore logic dictates must be dismissed without evidence.
-The book is just further evidence that behavioral cconomics like much of psychology and its other bastard children is built on an edifice of fashionable nonsense.
+Much ado is made about the so-called Priming Effect which has since been thoroughly been debunked.
+The central premise of there being two distinct modes of thinking is asserted with no evidence.
+One this the book does prove is that behavioural economics –that bastard child of psychology – is built on an edifice of fashionable nonsense.
 Would not recommend.

 The Handmaid’s Tale by Margaret Atwood

-A speculative dystopian novel set in a world taken over by religious fundamentalists with an extremely patriarchal society.
+A speculative dystopian novel set in a deeply patriarchal world taken over by religious fundamentalists.
 The protagonist is a woman called ‘Offred’, her name signifying her status as a possession ‘of Fred’.
-Extremely well written, the book features a double narrative, with one chronicling the fall of the old order and the other the working of the new.
+Extremely well written, the book features a double narrative, with one chronicling the fall of the old order and the other dealing with life under the new.
 The intimate prose and visceral detail make reading The Handmaid’s Tale an almost physical experience.
 Would highly recommend.

 Man’s Search for Meaning by Viktor Frankl